Colts WR Campbell carted off field vs. Vikings | Sports-Games

 Colts WR Campbell carted off field vs. Vikings

 Indianapolis Colts wide receiver Parris Campbell departed Sunday's game against the visiting Minnesota Vikings in the first quarter with a left knee injury.
 Campbell was carted off the field with 8:18 left in the quarter and examined in the locker room.
-The Colts announced later in the stanza that he was questionable to return.
+The Colts announced later in the first half that he has been ruled out for the contest.

 Campbell was injured on a running play in which he came in motion from the left and took a handoff from quarterback Philip Rivers and gained 7 yards to the right.
 He took a hard hit on the leg from standout Vikings safety Harrison Smith and immediately grabbed for his left knee.
 Campbell, 23, was a second-round pick of the Colts in 2019 from Ohio State.